appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-management/maintenance-window.md

 ---
 sidebar_position: 3
+description: Instructions to schedule automatic updates for your Appsmith instance.
 ---
-# Create Maintenance Window
+# Schedule Automatic Updates

-The page gives you steps to create a maintenance window for your Appsmith instance.
+The page gives you steps to schedule automatic updates for your Appsmith instance.

-## Schedule a maintenance window for auto-updates
+## Configure automatic updates for Docker installation
 You can define a time slot for automatic updates using a `cron` expression in the `--schedule` argument.

 Follow these steps to update the `auto_update` container: